 Rental License Review by City Council – 3 strikes

 After the problem solving conference has been conducted, if another strike occurs within the twelve months of the first strike, the rental license will be sent for review by the City Council.
 The Council has the power to suspend or revoke a rental license.

 Institutional Diversity supports a multicultural educational experience for students, faculty, staff and the greater community by encouraging access, opportunity and success.
 We support students and build leaders for a global society.
 Diversity is who we are and what we do!
 Our staff provides direct services to students and hosts enriching educational programs, cultural activities and insightful conferences for area youth, students, faculty and staff.
-In addition, we recruit and retain underrepresented students and administer the College Access Program.
+In addition, we recruit and retain underrepresented students.
 Institutional Diversity includes Opportunity, Access, Success, Intercultural Services (OASIS), Multicultural Center, Jim Chalgren LGBT Center and the Women's Center - all located in the Centennial Student Union.

 Kessel Institute for the Study of Peace and ChangeDepartment of Government

 The Kessel Institute for the Study of Peace and Change (KISPC) is dedicated to advancing the understanding and the existence of peace at all levels, from the individual to the global community.
 The Institute defines peace in its broadest sense, denoting not only the absence of conflict, but also the interrelationship of the factors necessary to create or to enhance harmony within and among human beings and their environments.

 The KISPC is named after Abbas Kessel, a Minnesota State Mankato Political Science professor for 19 years and life long peace activist.
 The Institute affirms Kessel's insistence that for peace to be possible the values, behaviors, and conditions essential for positive human relations must exist at multiple levels: including the personal, local, regional, national, and international communities.